Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 ## Subscribe to the Newsletter
 That's all for now, thanks for reading!
-Subscribe for more updates to come as we continue to build out more charts, research, analysis, data stack, roadmap, tutorials, you name it.
+Subscribe for more updates to come as we continue to build out more charts, research, analysis, data stack, roadmap, tutorials, and more.

 Have feedback, want to request some charts?
 Please jump in our Matrix Space or find us on Twitter.